Marcia-Rajan/marciarajan.github.io/README.txt

 2. Financial Performance and Sales Team Performance Report using Power BI
 3. Multi-Criteria Decision Analysis using Microsoft Excel
 4. Opportunity Diagnosis for Level-5 Autonomous Electric Vehicle Manufacturing Company
+5. Movie Recommendation System using Python
-5. Hierarchical Clustering using R programming
+6. Hierarchical Clustering using R programming

 Feel free to explore each project to learn more about the specific problem addressed, methodologies employed, and the results obtained.